PIMCO's Gross warns investors of looming inflation

-NEW YORK (Reuters) - Bill Gross, founder and co-chief investment officer of bond giant PIMCO, wrote in his first letter to investors this year that money printing by central banks will lead to a destructive bout of inflation.
+NEW YORK, Jan 3 (Reuters) - Bill Gross, founder and co-chief investment officer of bond giant PIMCO, wrote in his first letter to investors this year that money printing by central banks will lead to a destructive bout of inflation.

 Gross, who has criticized the Federal Reserve’s purchases of Treasuries and agency mortgage bonds in past letters, wrote in his January investment outlook entitled “Money for Nothin’ Writing Checks For Free” that the purchases will lead to a devaluation of currencies and gradually weaker investment returns.